Fix: ‘Valid ATAPI Device cannot be found’ CD\DVD is not recognized

 Opening file location

-12. Install the driver on your device and restart your device when it is installed.
+12. Install the driver and restart your device once installation is complete.

-2. Type “msconfig” in the search box and click OK to open System Configuration.
+2. Type “msconfig” and click OK to open System Configuration.

 Opening System Configuration